Massage Therapy Schools in New Hampshire

 Average yearly salary for massage therapy in New Hampshire

 In fact, the Nashua, New Hampshire metropolitan area is rated as 10th nationwide by the U.S. Bureau of Labor Statistics for highest average pay to massage therapists.
-Statewide, massage therapists earn between $22,120 per year and $81,900 per year, with an average mean annual salary of $46,760.
-These salary figures are calculated before tips, which may contribute significantly to a massage therapist's income.
+Statewide, massage therapists earn an average annual salary of $46,240.
+This salary figure is calculated before tips, which may contribute significantly to a massage therapist's income.
 If the prospect of helping others while making a solid career for yourself appeals to you, New Hampshire offers several professional massage colleges to meet your needs.

 As a graduate, you would have earned ample hands-on experience and developed the skills and knowledge needed to work in a spa, salon, medical clinic, physical therapy center, chiropractic practice, health or fitness club, cruise ship or anywhere else that that desires to have a massage therapist on staff.
 You could also have the opportunity to become self-employed by going into private practice, setting your own hours and developing your own clientele.

 Contact the New Hampshire State Board of Massage Therapy

 - Website: New Hampshire Office of Professional Licensure and Certification